ytorg/Yotter/SELF-HOSTING.md

      }
 }
 ```
 Make sure to replace `<yourdomain>` by the domain you are willing to use for your instance (i.e example.com).
-You can now edit `yotter-config.json` and set `nginxVideoStream` to `true`.
+You can now edit `yotter-config.json` and set `isInstance` to `true`.

 You will also need to change the `</path/to>` after `alias` to fit your system.
 You have to point to the Yotter folder, in this set up it would be `/home/ubuntu` as it is the location where we cloned the Yotter app.
 This alias is created to handle static files directly, without forwarding to the application.

 Once done, you can run `sudo service nginx reload`.
-If everything so far went OK, you can now set the `nginxVideoStream` to `true` on the `yotter-config.json` file.
+If everything so far went OK, you can now set the `isInstance` to `true` on the `yotter-config.json` file.

 Now you need to install an SSL certificate on your server so you can use HTTPS.
 If you are running Ubuntu 20LTS or already have `snap` installed, you can proceed as follows: